 Jack Wright is the 22nd coach in Mississippi Gulf Coast Community College history, taking the job in December 2017.

-Wright took over a Northwest Mississippi team was coming off a 1-8 season and that was mired in probation and in two years turned it into a national champion.
+Wright took over a Northwest Mississippi team that was coming off a 1-8 season and mired in probation and in two years turned it into a national champion.

-The Batesville native arrived at Northwest in 2013 to take over a team that was on probation and coming off a one-win season.
-The team went 4-6 and made the MACJC playoffs his first season, then lost only one game in 2015 on the way to winning the NJCAA championship with a 66-13 win over Rochester in the Mississippi Bowl.
-He’ll be looking to become the first coach in NJCAA to win titles at two different schools.
+The Batesville native arrived at Northwest in 2013 and his 2014 team went 4-6 and made the MACJC playoffs his first season, then lost only one game in 2015 on the way to winning the NJCAA championship with a 66-13 win over Rochester in the Mississippi Bowl.
+He’ll be looking to become the first coach in NJCAA history to win titles at two different schools.

 Wright was named NJCAA and Region 23 Coach of the Year following his championship season, after which he left to become offensive line coach at Southern Miss.
 In his time in Senatobia, he coached 41 All-MACJC selections, as well as 13 NJCAA All-Region 23 and nine NJCAA All-American honorees.